Walgreen to buy stake in AmerisourceBergen, Cardinal loses out

 Moody's Investors Service placed Cardinal's debt on review for a downgrade, noting that it was one of the company's two largest customers and worth 21 percent of its 2012 sales.

-Cardinal also has a contract with drugstore CVS Caremark Corp that expires this year.
+Cardinal also has a contract with drugstore CVS Caremark Corp CVH.N that expires this year.

 Cardinal CEO George Barrett said in an interview that the company has expanded its business to include distribution to growing ambulatory and surgery centers as well as clinics.